-This course provides instruction for career sustaining level employment in the sport, recreation, and entertainment industry.
-The content includes applied skills related to the sport, recreation, and entertainment marketing functions and industries including employment skills required for success in sport, recreation, and entertainment and career planning as related to the sport, recreation, and entertainment industry.
+This course provides instruction for career sustaining level employment in the sport, recreation and entertainment marketing and sales industry.
+The content includes applied skills related to the sport, recreation and entertainment marketing functions and industries including employment skills required for success in sport, recreation and entertainment and career planning as related to the sport, recreation and entertainment industry.

-CTE S CTE Standards and Benchmarks 42.0 Apply economic principles to sport, recreation, and entertainment marketing - the student will be able to: 42.01 Examine role of the profit motive in the marketing of sports, recreation, and entertainment.
+CTE S Standards and Benchmarks 42.0 Apply economic principles of business in sport, recreation, and entertainment marketing industries - the student will be able to: 42.01 Examine role of the profit motive in the marketing of sports, recreation, and entertainment.
 42.02 Explain role of sport, recreation, and entertainment marketing in the free enterprise system.
-42.03 Apply economic concepts to sport, recreation, and entertainment marketing including pricing, distribution, risk, procompetition, and cycles. luctivity, 42.04 Analyze economic impact of sport, recreation, and entertainment programs on local, state, national, and internation nal economies.
+42.03 Apply economic concepts in sport, recreation, and entertainment marketing industries (e.g. pricing, distribution, risk, productivity, competition, cycles, etc.).
+42.04 Analyze economic impact of sport, recreation, and entertainment programs on local, state, national, and international economies.
 42.05 Describe revenue sources for financing sport, recreation, and entertainment projects.
-42.06 Examine ancillary sources of revenue for sport, recreation, and entertainment events (i.e., concessions, merchandi tickets, programs, etc.). se, sponsorship, 42.07 Explain the interdependence between: Fans/Audience Team/Players/Event/Property Corporate partners/Sponsors of a successful sport, recreation, and/or entertainment event.
-43.0 Explain the business structure of the sport, recreation, and entertainment marketing industry - the student will be able to: 43.01 Evaluate advantages and disadvantages of operating as a profit or not-for-profit organization.
+42.06 Examine ancillary sources of revenue for sport, recreation, and entertainment events (e.g. concessions, merchandise, sponsorship, tickets, programs, etc.).
+42.07 Explain the interdependence between: Fans/Audience Team/Players/Event/Property Corporate Partners/Sponsors of a successful sport, recreation, and/or entertainment event.
+43.0 Explain the various business structures of the sport, recreation and entertainment marketing industries - the student will be able to: 43.01 Evaluate advantages and disadvantages of operating as a profit or not-for-profit organization.
 43.02 Assess role of e-commerce in sport, recreation, and/or entertainment marketing.
-43.03 Define national trade and international trade in terms of sport, recreation, and entertainment.
+43.03 Explain the difference between domestic and international trade in terms of sport, recreation and entertainment marketing.